Rashes affecting the lower legs

 Tinea corporis (fungal infection) results in irregular plaque(s) usually affecting only one leg, with spreading and more prominent edge, often originating from tinea pedis (look for a scaly foot) or tinea unguium (discoloured and crumbling toenails).
 Diagnosis should be confirmed by mycology of skin scrapings prior to use of topical or oral antifungal agents.

-Less common conditions favouring the lower legs include:
+Other red or purplish conditions favouring the lower legs include:

 - Pretibial myxoedema